Singapore Airlines posts $3.2 bln annual loss, to issue convertible bonds

-Aerospace & DefenseSingapore Airlines posts $3.2 bln annual loss, to issue convertible bonds

-Singapore Airlines Ltd (SIAL.SI) on Wednesday posted its second-consecutive annual loss, widening to a record S$4.27 billion ($3.20 billion) and said it would issue S$6.2 billion of convertible bonds to help weather the coronavirus crisis.
+May 19 (Reuters) - Singapore Airlines Ltd on Wednesday posted its second-consecutive annual loss, widening to a record S$4.27 billion ($3.20 billion) and said it would issue S$6.2 billion of convertible bonds to help weather the coronavirus crisis.

 The loss for the 12 months ended March 31 was worse than the average S$3.27 billion forecast from eight analysts, according to Refinitiv data.